sinai-dev/OSLDocs/Effects/SL_Effect.md

 `WeaponSlot` (enum)
 * Which slot to affect.
 Must be exactly one of: `MainHand` or `OffHand`

+## SL_PackDeployable
+Used by Reverberation to pack instruments back to their packed state prefab.

+Contains no fields, but requires a `SL_PrePackDeployableCondition` SL_EffectCondition on the same transform.

+## SL_Petrify
+Used by Full Petrification to Petrify the target character.
+Contains no extra fields.

 ## SL_PlaySoundEffect
 This one is obviously for playing a sound effect.
 You can pick any sound from the global list.